 PointsBet Sportsbook was the first Michigan sports betting operator to offer up odds on Detroit reaching the dubious distinction.

-Last week, with Detroit at 0-5, the sportsbook publicized a market on social media with the Lions and Jacksonville Jaguars both at +1500 to finish 0-17.
+Earlier this month, with Detroit at 0-5, the sportsbook publicized a market on social media with the Lions and Jacksonville Jaguars both at +1500 to finish 0-17.
 By later in the week, the Lions’ odds had shortened to +1400.
 You could also have bet that the Lions won’t go 0-17 at -2000 (a $20 bet wins a buck).

 Other Michigan sportsbooks getting in on the action